 - 5.45 The Parish Council will work with key partners to put together a funding package to meet the identified need for future community, sport and recreation provision on site K10Bi, including re-location of the community centre and parish offices.
 The Parish Council have allocated resources to support the project and have access to some section 106 monies from approved housing projects.
 Additional funding may also become available through future housing planning permissions or the Community Infrastructure Levy. - 5.46 However, should it not prove possible to put a funding package in place through mainstream and grant resources to support development of new community, recreation and sport facilities, enabling development, outside of the Kempsey village development boundary, may be considered to bring this much needed development for sport, recreation and community resources forward.
-Currently, the preferred site for such development is site K10Bii, east of Old Road South and north of Pixham Ferry Lane, identified on Figure 5.
-Such enabling development will only be supported on this site, when the criteria in Policy K10 can be met. - 5.47 The preferred enabling development site portion of site K10Bii has emerged following a site appraisal and selection process undertaken by the Parish Council.
+The chosen site for such development is site K10Bii, east of Old Road South and north of Pixham Ferry Lane, identified on Figure 5.
+Such enabling development will only be supported on this site, when the criteria in Policy K10 can be met.
+The final part of Policy K10B sets out a series of criteria with which any required enabling housing development will need to comply.
+It is important that this component of the wider package meets development plan policies in general and results in high quality development in particular.
+In the event that the residential component of the scheme is triggered it should be submitted and determined as part of a wider package with the application for the community and recreation development.
+It is anticipated that the two components of the scheme would be linked by a planning obligation.
+This matter will be determined by the District Council based on the details of the planning application and its supporting documentation. - 5.47 The enabling development site portion of site K10Bii has emerged following a site appraisal and selection process undertaken by the Parish Council.
 This considered all sites identified as possibly suitable for development for additional community, sport and recreation facilities.
 The appraisal process is set out in the Site Appraisal (available at www.kempseyhub.co.uk).
-Only site K10Bii was considered available and suitable in terms of size (minimum 5 hectares), topography, flood risk, national and local policy designations, access, location and possible impact on residential amenity for such uses, with possible future enabling development, if necessary.
+Only site K10Bi was considered available and suitable in terms of size, topography, flood risk, national and local policy designations, access, location and possible impact on residential amenity for such uses, with possible future enabling development, if necessary.